mhinz/vim-signify/README.md

 even contributed to it.
 But in the end I just didn't like the codebase and started my own plugin.
 And because I like programming VimL.

-Yes, I knew about vim-gitgutter before, I even contributed to it.
-But in the end I just didn't like the codebase and started my own plugin.
-And because I like programming VimL.

 The main difference is probably the support for other DVCS.
 Moreover, execution speed and high configurability are two of the design goals.